anon-real/contract-testing/README.md

 ```

 The contract allows swaps in both ways as long as:
-- The sum of tokens and type of them remain the same in the first output
+- The sum of the tokens and type of them remain the same in the first output
 - First output's contract is the same as the swap box

 We can compile the contract and assemble some transactions either in Mainnet or Testnet to test its functionalities and trying to find bugs in it.
 However, that is time consiming since it requires you to: